ABeehive/lawfred-intelligence/README.md

 Save and that ought to do it!

+## Dependencies
+The workflow requires the Python requests module which is bundled in the released workflow so no need to install it separately.
+So this is only relevant if you create the workflow using the .plist file in this repository.

 # TODO
 - [X] ~~Fix bug that less than 10 results won't be displayed. (has to do with the use of count function)~~